-Reprieve Australia arranges for volunteer lawyers and interns to provide legal and humanitarian assistance to activists, lawyers, and prisoners in the USA, SE Asia, and potentially elsewhere in 2017.
+Capital Punishment Justice Project arranges for volunteer lawyers and interns to provide legal and humanitarian assistance to activists, lawyers, and prisoners in the USA, SE Asia, and potentially elsewhere in 2018.
 Here at home we campaign and conduct research to raise awareness of issues concerning the death penalty and ensure our local and international partners are equipped with the best support and the latest information.

 Reprieve Australia was founded in Melbourne, Australia, in 2001 by criminal barristers Richard Bourke and Nick Harrington to provide legal representation and humanitarian assistance to those at risk of execution.
 Initially, our task was to provide volunteer assistance to programs in the US and we have since expanded to Asia.

 More than 100 interns have worked with our capital defense partners in the United States.
 We have sent interns to Louisiana, Texas, North Carolina, and Florida.

 Our research into this process known as ‘blackstriking’ is quantifying racism in jury selection across America.
 In Louisiana, for example, prosecutors are up to five times as likely to stop African-Americans serving on juries.

 South East Asia